-Main Walk: 17¼ km (10.7 miles).
-Four hours 5 minutes walking time.
-For the whole excursion including trains, sights and meals, allow at least 8 hours 30 minutes.
+Main Walk, via Finchamptead: 15¼ km (9.5 miles).
+Three hours 35 minutes walking time.
+For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Explorer 159.
 Crowthorne station, map reference SU823637, is in Berkshire, 7 km SW of Bracknell.

-The Main Walk ends at Sandhurst station, with a choice of pubs for tea, but a couple of alternative endings are available (see below).
+The Main Walk ends at Sandhurst station, with a choice of pubs for tea, but it is possible to extend the walk to Blackwater (see below).

-Much of the area is along the River Blackwater's flood plain and so none of the walk options would be advisable after heavy rain.
-The footpath to Eversley Cross on the Short Walk is particularly prone to flooding.
+Much of the area is along the River Blackwater's flood plain and the footpath to Eversley Cross on the Alternative Walk is particularly prone to flooding.

 Crowthorne, Sandhurst and Blackwater are adjacent stations on the Reading–Guildford line.
-All trains call at Blackwater, which has a half-hourly service (hourly on Sundays), but only half the trains stop at Crowthorne and Sandhurst.
-There are several ways of getting to these stations from central London.
+All trains call at Blackwater, which has a half-hourly service, but only half the trains stop at Crowthorne and Sandhurst.
+There are three ways of getting to these stations from central London.
 The shortest journey time (taking less than an hour) is from Paddington, changing at Reading.
-The other routes are from Waterloo and take about 20 minutes longer (via Guildford) or 40 minutes (via Wokingham).
+The other two routes are from Waterloo and take an extra 20 minutes (changing at Guildford) or 40 minutes (via Ascot and changing at Wokingham).

 There are buses along the A321 parallel to the railway but none through the villages along the walk route, so you would need to call a taxi if you wanted to abandon the walk.